-Our primary exposure to market risk is interest rate risk associated with our credit facility since the interest is indexed to market rates.
-We entered into our current credit facility on April 18, 2022, and simultaneously terminated our previous credit facility.
+Our primary exposure to market risk is interest rate risk associated with credit facilities since the interest is indexed to market rates.
+On February 29, 2024, upon the closing of the disposition of the Precision Sport segment, the Company terminated and settled all outstanding borrowings on our revolving credit facility and term debt under the Restated Credit Agreement.
 The applicable interest rate for the outstanding borrowings under our credit facility as of December 31, 2023 ranged between approximately 7.7% and 9.8%.
-As of December 31, 2022, the interest rate was approximately 6.3%.
-Amounts outstanding as of December 31, 2023 and 2022 were \$119,750,000 and \$138,360,000, respectively.
-Subsequent to year end and upon the closing of the sale of the Precision Sport segment, the Company terminated and settled all outstanding borrowings on our revolving credit facility and term debt under the Restated Credit Agreement.
+The amount outstanding as of December 31, 2023 was \$119,750,000.